Preference-Based Optimisation for Integrated Design and Group Decision-Making

-\paragraph{Desirability} There are two actors in the system, each assigned an equal global weight of \(0.5\).
-Both actors are, in principle, free to express preferences over all four performance dimensions \(f_1\)–\(f_4\); however, in this case, each actor focuses only on the criteria most relevant to their operational objectives.
-The first actor, the energy service provider, is primarily concerned with \(f_1\) and \(f_4\), with an equal distribution of preferences such that \(w_{11} = w_{14} = 0.25\).
-The second actor, the marine contractor, focuses on \(f_2\) and \(f_3\), also with equal distribution, i.e., \(w_{22} = w_{23} = 0.25\).
-See Figure~\ref{fig:ODESYS_structureFIVES} for a schematic illustration of the preference curves for both actors. \textsc{Notes:} The preference structure adopted in this example is intentionally simple and symmetric with respect to the four performance functions.
-In general, the ODESYS methodology enables asymmetric preference formulations and heterogeneous stakeholder interests, allowing actors to express conflicting priorities and differentiated weight structures within a fully participative decision-making framework that formally integrates global and local weights (see \parencite{TeuberWolfert2024ConfrontingConflicts} for methodological details and conjoint-analysis-based preference elicitation).
+\paragraph{(2) Feasibility} System feasibility is enforced through a set of constraints that ensure: - domain validity (variable bounds on the decision vector $\mathbf{x}$ and exogenous parameter vector $\mathbf{y}$), - logical validity (feasible vessel selection), - and physical feasibility (the load-bearing capacity of the cable-anchor system).
+The feasible system solution space prior to optimisation over the design–decision vector $\mathbf{x}$ is defined as:

-\paragraph{Acceptability} For acceptability, no explicit lower or upper thresholds are imposed on the performance functions (e.g., no cost cap for \(f_2\)).
-Consequently, for each performance dimension \(i\), the preference function spans the full range defined by the observed minimum and maximum system performance values:
+Here, $g_f^{(0)}$ represents the domain constraints for the vectors $\mathbf{x}$ and $\mathbf{y}$, while constraints $g_f^{(1)}$–$g_f^{(2)}$ capture logical and physical constraints.
+All individual constraints are explicitly specified in the Appendix.

-In the absence of explicit acceptability constraints (\(g_a \ge 0\)), all feasible performance values are admissible, and their associated normalized preferences span the full interval \([0,100]\).
-Here, 0 represents the least preferred alternative relative to the others, while 100 represents the most preferred.
-Importantly, a value of 0 denotes the lowest relative preference score and does not imply the absence of performance on the corresponding criterion.
+\paragraph{(3) Desirability} There are two actors in the system, each assigned an equal global weight \(w_k = 0.5\).
+Both actors may, in principle, express preferences over all four performance dimensions \(f_1\)–\(f_4\); however, in this example each focuses on the criteria most relevant to their operational interests.
+The energy service provider (\(k=1\)) assigns equal local weights to \(f_1\) and \(f_4\), i.e., \(w_{1,1} = w_{1,4} = 0.5\), while all other local weights are zero.
+The marine contractor (\(k=2\)) assigns equal local weights to \(f_2\) and \(f_3\), i.e., \(w_{2,2} = w_{2,3} = 0.5\), with all remaining weights equal to zero.
+This results in the effective contribution weights \(w'_{k,i} = w_k \cdot w_{k,i}\), with \(w'_{1,1} = w'_{1,4} = w'_{2,2} = w'_{2,3} = 0.25\), and all remaining weights equal to zero.
+The corresponding individually constructed preference functions are in this case monotonic and are schematically illustrated in Figure~\ref{fig:ODESYS_structureFIVES}, which depicts the resulting preference structure (for the full functional forms, see \parencite{Wolfert2023OpenDesignSystems, VanHeukelum2024}). \textsc{Note:} This example is intentionally symmetric and assumes a single active preference per performance dimension.
+However, the ODESYS methodology also supports asymmetric preference configurations, enabling heterogeneous (potentially conflicting) stakeholder priorities and differentiated weighting structures within a participatory decision-making framework (see \parencite{TeuberWolfert2024ConfrontingConflicts} for details on conjoint-analysis-based preference elicitation).